 The Adam Mickiewicz Museum presents the life and work of Adam Mickiewicz (1798-1855), Poland's greatest Romantic poet.
 It was established by his son Władysław in 1903.
 Mickiewicz is to Poles what Goethe is to Germans: a symbol of national identity and cultural unity.
 A political émigré and pilgrim of freedom, he spent much of his life in Paris, where he forged illustrious friendships and lectured brilliantly at the Collège de France.
 For today's Europeans, Mickiewicz is one of the first visionaries of a united Europe.

 The Salon Chopin is the only venue in France dedicated to Poland's greatest composer, Frédéric Chopin (1810 - 1849).
 Exiled to Paris in 1831, Chopin lived there until his death.
-He became the legendary pianist of the Salon Pleyel, the composer of the famous polonaises, mazurkas, ballades and waltzes, and also the most admired teacher in Paris, the European capital of Romanticism.
+He would become the legendary pianist of the Salon Pleyel, the composer of the famous polonaises, mazurkas, ballades and waltzes, and also the most admired pedagogue in Paris, the European capital of Romanticism.

 Bibliothèque Polonaise de Paris